Linaro/website/_posts/current/blog/2022-01-06-how-to-emulate-trusted-platform-module-in-qemu-with-u-boot.md

 ---
 layout: post
 title: How to emulate Trusted Platform module in QEMU with U-Boot
-description: "In this blog, Linaro Tech Lead Ilias Apalodimas provides a step by step guide to emulating Trusted Platform module in QEMU with U-Boot.
-Trusted Platform Modules (TPM) are microcontrollers designed for cryptographic tasks.
+description: In this blog, Linaro Tech Lead Ilias Apalodimas provides a step by step guide to emulating Trusted Platform module in QEMU with U-Boot.
+Read more here!
-  "
 date: 2022-01-06 11:08:44 +00:00
 image: /assets/images/content/Trusted_Services2.jpg
 tags: